CBC Saskatchewan News January 08, 2019 | CBC News

 CBC Saskatchewan News January 08, 2019

-Local and breaking news from the CBC Broadcast Centre in Regina 30:52
+Local and breaking news from the CBC Broadcast Centre in Regina at 11 pm 9:53

 CBC's Journalistic Standards and Practices